 Overall Most Fun

-The Onewheel immediately stands out as unique in the field of products that we tested.
-Forgoing the typical four wheel configuration in favor of a massive monowheel, this board relies on a combination of accelerometers and gyroscopes — with a few your own balancing abilities — to keep you upright while riding over practically anything.
+Improving on the success of its predecessor, the Onewheel+ supplanted the original Onewheel to claim the title of Overall Most Fun.
+The Onewheel+ is a similar design to the original, forgoing the typical four-wheel configuration in favor of a massive monowheel, this board relies on a combination of accelerometers and gyroscopes — with a few your own balancing abilities — to keep you upright while riding…over practically anything.
+The Onewheel+ is exceptionally fast — almost too fast.
+While the other traditional models, like the Evolve or Boosted, can achieve higher speeds, it feels like you are going much faster on the Onewheel+.
 This board does amazingly well at the off-road terrain, handling things that other boards can't even dream of with ease.
 While this board may not be the most practical for the serious skateboarder or the daily commuter, this board is by far the most fun to play around on and can provide hours of entertainment for everything from weddings to a day at the beach — we brought it to both! there is a little bit of a learning curve with this model until you become proficient, but with a little practice — and some protective padding — you will be cruising around like an expert in no time.

 Analysis and Test Results